kudobuilder/operators/repository/kafka/docs/latest/upgrade.md

 kafka-fc6vzn   29h
 ```

-And we can check the plan status of our Kafka cluster `kafka-fc6vzn`
+We can check the plan status of our Kafka cluster `kafka-fc6vzn` with:
 ```
 kubectl kudo plan status --instance=kafka-fc6vzn Plan(s) for "kafka-fc6vzn" in namespace "default":